tranek/GASDocumentation/README.md

 When giving tags to an object, we typically add them to its `ASC` if it has one so that GAS can interact with them. `UAbilitySystemComponent` implements the `IGameplayTagAssetInterface` giving functions to access its owned `GameplayTags`.

 Multiple `GameplayTags` can be stored in an `FGameplayTagContainer`.
 It is preferable to use a `GameplayTagContainer` over a `TArray<FGameplayTag>` since the `GameplayTagContainers` add some efficiency magic.
 While tags are standard `FNames`, they can be efficiently packed together in `FGameplayTagContainers` for replication if `Fast Replication` is enabled in the project settings. `Fast Replication` requires that the server and the clients have the same list of `GameplayTags`.
-This generally shouldn't be a problem so you should enable this option. `GameplayTagContainers` can also return a `TArray<FGameplayTag>` for iteration.
+This generally shouldn't be a problem so you should enable this option. `GameplayTagContainers` can also return a `TArray<FGameplayTag>` for iteration. `GameplayTags` stored in `GameplayTagContainers` have a `TagMap` that stores the number of instances of that `GameplayTag`.
+A `GameplayTagContainer` may still have the `GameplayTag` in it but its `TagMapCount` is zero.
+You may encounter this while debugging if an `ASC` still has a `GameplayTag`.
+Any of the `HasTag()` or `HasMatchingTag()` or similar functions will check the `TagMapCount` and return false if the `GameplayTag` is not present or its `TagMapCount` is zero.

 `GameplayTags` must be defined ahead of time in the `DefaultGameplayTags.ini`.
 The UE4 Editor provides an interface in the project settings to let developers manage `GameplayTags` without needing to manually edit the `DefaultGameplayTags.ini`.
 The `GameplayTag` editor can create, rename, search for references, and delete `GameplayTags`.